LunaSare/harvey2020/data/README.md

 Contents of this folder

   `test-nameset` folder
-      Contains nameset JSON files to test the service in OpenTree curation.
+<br>&emsp; Contains nameset JSON files to test the service in OpenTree curation.

   `T400F_complete-renamed.tre`
-      newick file with original tree in `T400F_complete.tre`
+<br>&emsp; A newick file with original tree in `T400F_complete.tre` with tip labels changed to taxon names.

 Use cases of the "Import pre-mapped names" tool for OTU mapping of original tip labels on a given tree: